 Selena Gomez ‘Heartbroken’ Romance With Justin Bieber Is Creating Family Problems

 Selena Gomez’s rekindled relationship with Justin Bieber is NOT going over well with her family.
-We’ve got EXCLUSIVE details how she’s heartbroken over the drama its created.
+We’ve got EXCLUSIVE details how she’s heartbroken over the drama.

 After Justin Bieber broke Selena Gomez‘s heart so many times, it’s no wonder that her family isn’t thrilled that she’s back together with her ex once again all of these years later.
 Her mother Mandy Teefey, 41, reportedly ended up hospitalized from the stress of it and now she and her 25-year-old daughter have quit following each other on Instagram.
 That’s ALWAYS a bad sign.
 “Selena is heartbroken that her relationship with Justin is creating problems with her mother and the rest of her family.
 Selena feels like she is being forced to choose sides between pleasing her mother and following her heart.
 Selena has loved Justin for years, despite everything, good and bad.
 They have been through so much together and she still loves him,” a source close to the “Bad Liar” singer tells HollywoodLife.com EXCLUSIVELY.